Environment

 ARBITER_SANDBOX_IDLE_SECONDS | Idle threshold before a tenant container is stopped by the background reaper.
 0 = no reaping. | 1800 (30 min) |

-A misconfigured sandbox (docker missing, image string empty, workspaces root unwritable) logs the reason at startup and keeps the server running with /exec disabled — same surface SaaS deploys have always had.
+A misconfigured sandbox (docker missing, image string empty, workspaces root unwritable) logs the reason at startup and keeps the server running with /exec disabled — the safe default for an exposed API server.
 Tenant workspaces land at ~/.arbiter/workspaces/t<tenant_id>/.

 Web search